Updated: December 7, 2020

-I'm the guy with a bike that costs more than my car.
-When friends ask me how much they should spend on a new bike, I can tell they are a little afraid to hear my answer.
-But they don’t need to be like me and neither do you.
+I'm the guy riding a bike that costs more than my car.
+When friends ask me how much they should spend on a new bike, I can tell they're a little afraid to hear my answer.
+But here's the thing, I don't think they or anyone needs to spend much on a bike.
 In fact, you probably shouldn’t be like me.
-You can ride an affordable bike and be just as happy (probably richer) and maybe even faster than me.
+You can ride an affordable bike and be just as happy as me (and probably richer).

 Instead, for you newer riders, I'm here to tell you how to buy smart and get the most for your money.
 I'll explain why you should spend a reasonable amount — about $1,000-2,000 — on a high-quality pre-owned bike, ideally made in the last 5-10 years.

 $1,000-2,000 may seem like a lot of money to some.
 To others, it may seem like too little.
 But this is a good starting point for newer riders who are motivated to get into cycling but aren't ready to eclipse the cost of their cars.

 If you don’t plan on riding often, if you’re only doing brief rides and locking your bike up permanently outdoors, if you’re not sure you’ll take to cycling as a hobby, or if your life circumstances just don’t allow it, it’s entirely okay to spend less than $1,000 on a budget bike to satisfy your needs.

 Otherwise, I believe the old adage of “buy cheap, buy twice” (or "buy once, cry once") applies here.
 Spending approximately this much will get you a good, pre-owned, recent model-year bike that won’t need many upgrades if any.
 This price range opens up a huge selection of good options for entry-level machines.